Cannass/IOTProject/DOCS.md

 ## 📋 Overview

-- **Description**: This repository appears to be a backend service for an IoT project, possibly handling device data and interactions with a MongoDB database.
+- **Description**: This repository contains code for an IoT project that interfaces with various APIs to manage and monitor IoT devices.
 - **Type**: API
 - **Status**: Experimental
-- **Main Purpose**: Handles interactions and data management between IoT devices and a MongoDB database.
+- **Main Purpose**: Manages and monitors IoT devices using AWS Lambda and MongoDB.
 - **Language**: JavaScript
-- **Repository Size**: 915 KB
+- **Repository Size**: 916 KB

 ## 🛠 Tech Stack